1883 eruption of Krakatoa: Climactic phase

 By 25 August, the Krakatau eruptions intensified.
-At about 1:00 pm on 26 August, the eruption entered its climactic phase.
-By 2:00 pm, a black ash cloud could be seen 27 km high.
+At about 1:00 p.m. on 26 August, the eruption entered its climactic phase.
+By 2:00 p.m., a black ash cloud could be seen 27 km high.
 At this point, the eruption was almost continuous, and explosions could be heard every ten minutes.
-By 5:00 pm, the explosions were audible all over Java.
-Waves approximately a metre high, which may have been produced by steam explosions, began battering the coasts of Java and Sumatra at 5:30 pm, and continued throughout the night.
+By 5:00 p.m., the explosions were audible all over Java.
+Waves approximately a metre high, which may have been produced by steam explosions, began battering the coasts of Java and Sumatra at 5:30 p.m., and continued throughout the night.
 Ships within 20 km of the volcano reported heavy ash fall, with pieces of hot pumice up to 10 cm in diameter landing on their decks.
-Between 7:00 and 8:00 pm, a small tsunami hit the shores of Java and Sumatra, 40 km away.
+Between 7:00 and 8:00 p.m., a small tsunami hit the shores of Java and Sumatra, 40 km away.